kevinvanhove/angular-structure-styleguide/README.md

 ## Datamodel solutions
 The lack of structured datamodels and assisted tools can often lead to deficient communication between client and server.
 In angular there is no concept of a datamodel like in EmberJS or BackboneJS.
 To solve this we need to consider 3 actions:

-* separate datamodel from viewmodel
+* Separate the DataModel from ViewModel
-* create datamodels on the client
+* Create and maintain client-side DataModels
-* manage RESTful resources
+* Manage RESTful resources using the $resource service

 **Conceptual overview of the proposed solution**